Fact checked

 • Private lessons offered

-• Offers subjects in multiple subjects
+• Offers lessons in multiple subjects

 • Each child receives a diagnostic test upon joining